MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 - **Description**: Description of the schedule.
   - **Trigger**: Recurrence pattern of the schedule, including the following properties:
   - **Time zone**: Time zone to use for the trigger time, Coordinated Universal Time (UTC) by default.
-  - **Cron expression**: A standard crontab expression that expresses a recurring schedule.
+  - Select **Cron expression** to provide a standard crontab expression that expresses a recurring schedule.
   - **Start**: Date the schedule becomes active, by default the date created.
   - **End**: Date the schedule becomes inactive.
 By default the value is none, and a schedule remains active until you manually disable it.
   - **Tags**: Tags on the schedule.